amandafroment/amandafroment/README.md

 <p>Former personal trainer and youth worker turned Software Developer, I now develop websites with the goal to create applications that help our communities!
 I currently work with the MERN stack, and I love Frontend developement (but I'm constantly learning new technologies and skills).<p/>

+### About Me 👩🏻‍💻

+Check out my <a href="https://amanda-froment.herokuapp.com/">Portfolio!</a>

 Here's some info about me:

 <ul>
-  <li style="text-decoration: none">🔭 I’m currently working on building out a React application that displays a small business focused on marketing their photography.
+  <li>🔭 I’m currently working on building out a React application that displays a small business focused on marketing their photography.
 </li>
   <li>🌱 I’m currently learning Typescript and how to use it in my web applications.
 </li>